Set Up SendGrid

 2. In SendGrid, open **Settings**, then open the **Event Webhook** settings.

-3. Create a new event webhook or edit the existing event webhook used for this sender.
+3. Create a new event webhook, or edit the existing event webhook used for this sender.

 4. Paste the Mailrith delivery-event URL as the endpoint URL.

-If Mailrith is not receiving events, check that the exact URL was copied, that the webhook is enabled, and that the selected SendGrid events include the delivery problems Mailrith needs.
+If Mailrith is not receiving events, check that the endpoint URL exactly matches the Mailrith delivery-event URL, the webhook is enabled in SendGrid, and the selected SendGrid events include bounce, dropped, and spam report events.

 ## Related Guides

-- [Broadcasts](https://mailrith.com/docs/broadcasts.md): Broadcasts are for newsletters, product launches, announcements, and any message that goes out once to selected subscribers — compose, target, test, and send or schedule from a single workflow.
+- [Broadcasts](https://mailrith.com/docs/broadcasts.md): Use broadcasts for newsletters, product launches, announcements, and any message you send once to selected subscribers.
+Compose, target, test, and send or schedule the campaign in one workflow.

-- [Sequences](https://mailrith.com/docs/sequences.md): Sequences send a series of emails over time as subscribers progress through the steps — ideal for onboarding, nurture campaigns, and educational content that should unfold over days or weeks.
+- [Sequences](https://mailrith.com/docs/sequences.md): Sequences send a series of emails over time as subscribers move through the steps.
+Use sequences for onboarding, nurture campaigns, and educational content that should be sent over days or weeks.